 If you have not changed your strings in a long time, it’s possible the tension can cause the neck to warp (more on that in my guide), and you’ll end up with some intonation issues.
 When this happens, you’ll need to find a good guitar repair shop or learn how to fix it yourself.

-A great guitar shop will be able to adjust your truss rod to bring the intonation back to normal – but you can also do this yourself with my guide.
+A great guitar shop will be able to adjust your truss rod to bring the intonation back to normal – but you can also do this yourself with my article.
 This will make your bass sound better and increase the longevity of your strings.
 Just remember to change your strings more often to avoid another trip to the repair shop.

 7) Round Wounds Wear Out Faster Than Flat Wounds